WebArchitect89/Horiseon-Project/README1.md

 Made sure that HTML follows a logical order for the browser and the accessibility technologies, such as screen readers to be easier to read the code.
 Consolidated the selectors in the css file to clean the code.

-## How did I improved the project?
+## How did I improve the project?

 At the moment my project is easily read by accessibility technologies such as screen readers and others, ranked higher in SEO.

 ## How the project stands out.

-What makes my project rank higher is the “title”attributes I added in the “a '' tags, this way when a user clicks on the link the page opens in a new tab so it is easier to retain the user on your website for longer times.
+What makes my project stand out is the fact the “title” attributes I added in the "a" tags, this way when a user clicks on the link the page opens in a new tab so it is easier to retain the user on your website for longer times.

 ## Challenges.